Assurance of Distributed Algorithms and Systems: Runtime Checking of Safety and Liveness: Formal specification of safety and liveness

 We use this example to show such properties can be specified and checked easily at the checker, conservatively ensuring safety despite the general impossibility results due to message delays, etc. \end{description}

-Consider property (S1). \todo{}The checker will be informed about all processes and all messages sent and received by each process.
-Also, it can use universal and existential quantifications, just as in line 6 of the poller's code in Figure \ref{fig-polling}.
+Consider property (S1). \todo{}The checker will be informed about all processes (poller \co{p} and pollees \co{rs}) and all messages sent and received by each process.
+Also, \todo{} it can use universal and existential quantifications, just as on line 6 of the poller's code in Figure \ref{fig-polling}.
 However, there are two issues: \begin{enumerate}

 \item[1)] How does the checker know ``the'' question?
 Inside the poller, ``the'' question is identified by the timestamp in variable \co{t}, which is used in the subsequent tests of the replies.
-To check from outside, the checker needs to observe the question and its id first, yielding a partial specification for (S1): \begin{code} some p.sent ('question', _, t) has each r in rs has some =p.received ('reply', _, =t) from =r \end{code} If one knows that the poller sent only one question, then the \co{some} above binds exactly that question.
-Otherwise, one could easily check this by adding a conjunct \co{count \{t:~p.sent ('question', \_, t)\} == 1}.
+To check from outside, the checker needs to observe the question and its id first, yielding a partial specification for (S1): \begin{code} some =p.sent ('question', _, t) has each r in rs has some =p.received ('reply', _, =t) from =r \end{code} If one knows that the poller sent only one question, then the \co{some} above binds exactly that question.
+Otherwise, one could easily check this by adding a conjunct \co{count \{t:~=p.sent ('question', \_, t)\} == 1}.

 \item[2)] How does the checker know that all replies had been received when the outcome was sent (Note that a similar question about identifying ``the'' outcome can be handled the same way as for ``the'' question.)
 Inside the poller, it is easy to see that tests of the replies occur before the sending of the \co{'outcome'} message.
 Outside the poller, we cannot count on the order that the checker receives messages to determine the order of events.
-The checker needs to use the timestamps from the logical clocks. \begin{code} some p.sent ('question', _, t), p.sent ('outcome', _) at t1 has each r in rs has some =p.received('reply',_,=t) from =r at t2 has t1>t2 \end{code} Note the added \co{p.sent ('outcome', \_) at t1} on the first line and \co{at t2 has t1 > t2} on the second line. \end{enumerate} Note that when the receiver or logical time of a sent message is not used, it is omitted from the property specification; it could also be included and matched with an underscore, e.g., \co{p.sent m to \_ at \_}.
+The checker needs to use the timestamps from the logical clocks. \begin{code} some =p.sent ('question', _, t), =p.sent ('outcome', _) at t1 has each r in rs has some =p.received ('reply', _, =t) from =r at t2 has t1>t2 \end{code} Note the added \co{=p.sent ('outcome', \_) at t1} on the first line and \co{at t2 has t1 > t2} on the second line. \end{enumerate} Note that when the receiver (respectively sender) or logical time of a sent (respectively received) message is not used, it is omitted from the property specification; it could also be matched with an underscore, e.g., \co{=p.sent ('question', \_, t) to \_ at \_}.